 Perhaps you have wondered to yourself if you can pressure fry in the pressure cooker.
 Pressure cookers prepare food in half the time of other cooking methods, which makes you wonder if you can accelerate the process of frying food.
 Pressure cookers and air fryers are two different methods for cooking food using two very different types of heat.
 So what are the main differences between a pressure cooker and an air fryer?

 Can you pressure fry in a pressure cooker?
 The average pressure cooker can sauté in oil when done manually.
 Electric pressure cookers have a sauté feature built right in.
 If you want to deep-fry your foods, you need to buy a deep fryer since pressure cookers can’t deep fry foods.

-Unfortunately, most pressure cookers without extra features can’t pressure fry foods.
+Further, unfortunately, most pressure cookers without extra features can’t pressure fry foods.
 They can’t reach the right temperatures to boil oil.
 Oils boil at 350 degrees Fahrenheit.
 Meanwhile, pressure cookers only reach 248 degrees Fahrenheit at 15 PSI.

 You could still fry food in the pressure cooker, but it will lack the same flavor as cooking with an air fryer or a deep fryer.
 While pressure frying and pressure cooking both operate using atmospheric pressures, the pressure cooker can’t perform in the same way as a deep fryer.
 Trying to make it do this could cause it to explode.
 The sealing rings can’t withstand the higher temperatures.
-We emphasize—never attempt this because you can suffer severe injuries.
+We emphasize – never attempt this because you can suffer severe injuries.

 Check the instruction manual, and you will see that the manufacturers even warn against using excessive amounts of oil.